wp-plugins/digishop/readme.txt

 n/a

 == Changelog ==

+= 1.0.6 =
+* Added a check for invalid input.
+The plugin stops working if it receives invalid input e.g. text instead of a number (applicable for IDs)
+* Implemented file sanitization method ... leaves only nicely formatted filenames.
+If the filename is totally cleaned up then it'll use a default name
+* Turned autocomplete input box for Price in Add Product
+* Fix: If the file exists when adding a product append a number (timestamp) before the extension
+* Fix: some people reported that they or their clients got lots of emails.
+The plugin will not process it a transaction if PayPal calls the plugin for 2nd or more times
+* Added download expiration within 48 hours for new orders.
+* Showing the annoying messages when sandbox mode is turned on to appear only on the plugins page(s)
+* Added a limit to the downloaded files 3 per hash

 = 1.0.5 =
 * fixed: passing an extra variable which caused PayPal transactions not to validate